amir-ndr/deep-learning/breast canser classification/README.md

 ## Evaluation <a name="7"></a>

 The model's performance is evaluated on a validation dataset, and predictions are generated.
 The project also provides insights into the model's accuracy and visualizations of its predictions.
-So after creating the datasets and preprocessing the images, we create a CNN model and compile it with adam optimizer, then fitted it during 27 epochs with batch_size=128. at the end we got 90% accuracy on the validation set. you can also see the other evaluation in the jupyter notebook.
+So after creating the datasets and preprocessing the images, we create a CNN model and compile it with adam optimizer, then fitted it during 27 epochs with batch_size=128. at the end we got 90 percentage accuracy on the validation set. you can also see the other evaluation in the jupyter notebook.

 ---